The star-shaped space of solutions of the spherical negative perceptron

 \emph{The largest geodesically convex component.} We first consider the case where the vertices of the simplex are all sampled with identical margin $k_r = k$, with $\kp\le k<\kappa_{dAT}(\alpha)$.
-By inspecting $f_{\boldsymbol{\gamma}}$ and $c_{\boldsymbol{\gamma}}$, one finds that the energy on the projected $(y-1)-$simplex is always strictly greater than zero when $k = \kp$, while extended regions around each vertex fall to zero energy for $k>\kp$.
+One finds that the energy on the projected $(y-1)-$simplex is always strictly greater than zero when $k = \kp$, while extended regions around each vertex fall to zero energy for $k>\kp$.
 For each value of $y$ one can identify a \emph{coalescence threshold}, $\kappa^\star_y(\kp, \alpha)$, corresponding to the value of the margin above which the entire $(y-1)-$simplex lies at zero energy.
 In particular, we find the minimum margin $\kappa^\star_2(\kp, \alpha)$ that ensures \emph{linear mode connectivity}.
-The locations of these thresholds as a function of $\alpha$, displayed in Fig.\,\ref{fig:phase_diagram} for $\kp=-0.5$, follow $\kappa^\star_2 < \kappa^\star_3< ...<\kappa^\star_\infty$.
-Above the last \emph{coalescence threshold}, $\kappa^\star_\infty$, the projected convex hull of the entire ensemble of solutions lies at zero energy.
-This implies that this sub-manifold is completely contained in a large geodesically convex component of solution space, whose volume can be bounded by the typical overlap $q$ between these high-margin solutions.
+These thresholds are displayed in Fig.\,\ref{fig:phase_diagram} as a function of $\alpha$ for $\kp=-0.5$, and satisfy $\kappa^\star_2 < \kappa^\star_3< ...<\kappa^\star_\infty$.
+Above the last \emph{coalescence threshold}, $\kappa^\star_\infty$, the projected convex hull of the entire ensemble of solutions lies at zero energy: this is what we call geodesically convex component of the manifold of solutions (see also~\ref{app:def}).
+The size of this region can be bounded by the typical overlap $q$ between $\kappa_{\infty}^\star$ solutions.
 By inspecting the distribution of stabilities across the zero-energy manifold, one finds that the geodesic paths encounter different solutions from those of the equilibrium description at the corresponding margin (details in the SM).

 In Fig.~\ref{fig:y3} (a), we plot $E_{\boldsymbol{\gamma}}$ on the two-dimensional simplex, with all vertices at $k = \kp$.
 Since the maximum energy barriers are located on the edges of the projected simplex, the minimum energy path connecting the corner solutions needs to deviate through its barycenter.
-Notice that, since $\kappa^\star_2<\kappa^\star_3$, as $k$ is increased from $k = \kp$ the energy barriers along the edges fall to zero quicker than the energy at the center of the simplex.
-In the top of panel (c), we show how the barrier on the edges goes to zero as the margin of the vertices is increased.
+Notice that, since $\kappa^\star_2<\kappa^\star_3$, as $k$ is increased from $k = \kp$, the energy barriers along the edges go to zero faster than the energy at the center of the simplex.
+At the top of panel (c), we show how the barrier on the edges goes to zero as the margin of the vertices is increased.